anton-tsyganenko/otppy/README.md

 encryption/decryption with manual text input and getting the key from the folder:

-    ./otp.py -ki keys
+    ./otp.py -k keys

 file encryption with getting the key from the folder:

-    ./otp.py -ki keys -i file.in -o file.out
+    ./otp.py -k keys -i file.in -o file.out

-if you need to decode hex code into text, use the `./otp.py --imode hex --omode bin` command.
+if you need to decode hex code into text, use the `./otp.py -I hex -O bin` command.
 Use zeros as a key:

     enter the text > 68 65 6c 6c 6f 2c 20 70 79 74 68 6f 6e
     enter the key > 00 00 00 00 00 00 00 00 00 00 00 00 00